d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Implementation from Scratch

-Below, we implement a batch normalization layer with `ndarray`s from scratch:
+Below, we implement a batch normalization layer with tensors from scratch:

 ```{.python .input}
 from d2l import mxnet as d2l